Install Free

 Sonar Rule Descriptions

-From SonarLint for Visual Studio v6.14+, users are able to visualize descriptive and educational content associated with each issue.
-Simply select the issue’s rule as shown below to open the Sonar Rule Help view to view the rule descriptions.
+SonarQube for Visual Studio can access descriptive and educational content associated with each issue.
+Simply select the issue’s rule, as shown below, to open the SonarQube Rule Help view and view the rule descriptions.

 The SonarLint Rule Help view will give you lots of information to help you fix your issue.

-The Sonar Rule Help view brings rule descriptions and patch instructions relevant to the library or framework you’re using, directly into the IDE.
+The SonarQube Rule Help view brings rule descriptions and patch instructions relevant to the library or framework you’re using, directly into the IDE.
 The rule descriptions include a brief explanation of the rule as well as Noncompliant and Compliant code samples.

-Users are able to visualize a diff view for the non & compliant code samples which should help you fix your issue.
+Users can visualize a diff view for the non & compliant code samples, which should help you fix your issue.
 Note that diff highlighting is only available for rules descriptions migrated to the new format, and we're progressively migrating all existing rules to the new format.

 SonarLint will give you a noncompliant (in red) and compliant (in green) code sample when available.

-An issue’s Clean Code attribute, software qualities, and severity are presented to you when opening the Sonar Rule Help view.
-Below the rule title, you will find the Clean Code issue badges that highlight an issue’s Clean Code classification.
+An issue’s Clean Code attribute, software qualities, and severity are presented to you when opening the SonarQube Rule Help view.
+Below the rule title, you will find the Clean Code issue labels that highlight an issue’s Clean Code classification.
+Check the Clean Code definition page for details about Clean Code attributes, and the Clean Code benefits page to better understand software qualities for more details about how they help classify your issue.

 Clean Code attributes and software qualities as they appear in the SonarLint Rule Help view window.